br1pro/vsPLC/README.md

 The swPLC has four Holding registers (address from 0 to 3) that can be set with integer values (0–65535) and five Coil Registers that can be set with 0 or 1 bits values.
 More Registers can be added if needed.

+# Dashboard
+The dashboard shows the registers current value:
+- Coil Registers are showed on left side of the dashboard, each register value is showed (1/0)
+- Holding Registers are showed in the middle of the dashboard, each register value is showed with a gauge chart (gauge values can be customized)